husain97/Credit-Card-Fraud-Detection-Multi-Machine-Learning-Algorithms/README.md

 # Credit-Card-Fraud-Detection-Multi-Machine-Learning-Algorithms
 An elaborate programming research study and program to detect Credit Card Fraud in considered dataset from Kaggle using Multiple Machine learning algorithms.
 The repository contains a .ipynb python3 notebook and .py files of the program.
-Also dataset used is included in the repository.
+Dataset used can be downloaded from kaggle link given below.

 # Machine Learning Algorithms Applied
 Primarily GaussainNB, DecisionTreeClassifier, K-Nearest Neighbors and Support Vector Machines are used in this script.
 Alongwith with these multiple variants of these algorithms are used for analysis and comparison purposes.